737BassTP/COSC345-Game/Assignment1.md

 ## The Project
 The datasets go together as the 2d style rpg game we are developing can make great use of weather data, food data and conservation data as gameplay mechanics.
 Examples of this are weather patterns being included in our game as a scene setter and potential enviroment hazard, food data as an rpg energy mechanic and conservation data being used in quizzes and minigames.
+The player will explore Dunedin.
+Goal - return albatross egg to peninsula
+Weather - from data set.
+Affects rate of energy depletion and what enemies show up Random encounters - each region has different distributions of spawning enemy types Enemies - sentient food.
+The player can eat the food to heal and gain status effects if they win, if not nothing happens Trivia questions - unlock chests of food for pacifists, obtain items Bosses - us four, each associated with a different macro + sugar Final boss - Dr Trotman
+Score - defeating food, answering trivia, time bonus

 ## Organization
 We are using a Trello board to organise the tasks that need to be done and to keep track of deadlines.
 Communcation is being maintained daily through a messenger group chat.